karmakarvishal/SOEN_SPIRIT/README.md

 ## Project Description:
-The project aims to develop a comprehensive career service platform that facilitates job searching and recruitment processes for both students and employers.
-This platform will provide various features and functionalities to enhance the user experience.
+This project aims to develop a Career Services Application with a backend system using MySQL as the database technology.
+The backend is responsible for handling data storage, authentication, file uploads (specifically resume uploads), role-based authorization, and exposing high-level APIs for the front end.
+The frontend technologies used in this project include AngularJS, JavaScript, and jQuery.

 ###  Employer:
 - Account Creation/Registration: Employers can easily create an account or register on the platform.